logickernel/agileflow/README.md

 For backward-incompatible changes, a new major branch (`release/2.0`) is created.
 Older branches are maintained for minor updates or patches until deprecation.

-## Conclusion

-Agileflow provides a disciplined and efficient approach to versioning and release management, ensuring projects stay organized, consistent, and ready for deployment.
-By installing and integrating the Agileflow script, you ensure your software development process aligns with best practices and remains scalable as your project evolves.